-- Atom feed for photography and writing posts
+- Atom feed for photographs and articles

-- JSON feed for photography and writing posts
+- JSON feed for photographs and articles

-- Atom feed for stream posts
+- Atom feed for notes

-- JSON feed for stream posts
+- JSON feed for notes

 Atom is the format supported by the greater number of feed readers – pretty much all of them – while JSON is a nice up-and-coming format supported by an increasing number of feed readers.